chotiSawant/abhi-project-cal/README.md

-#
+# Azure environment creation project
-Azure environment creation project
+# creation of resources on azure using terraform script